Cass Michaels: All-Star second baseman

 Michaels soon emerged as one of the top second basemen in the American League.
 Through 1948, he had a .250 career batting average, eleven home runs and 171 RBIs.
 At the 1949 All-Star break, however, Michaels was batting .298 with five home runs and 42 RBIs, good enough to be elected the starting American League second baseman.
 In the first inning, he reached on an error by National League shortstop Pee Wee Reese that scored Eddie Joost with the third run of the inning without an RBI.
 He also drew a walk to lead off the fifth, but went hitless.

 Michaels appeared in all 154 games in 1949, compiling a .308 batting average with 83 RBIs, 73 runs scored and nine triples, all career bests.
 He was batting .312, and well on his way to another career year and All-Star appearance in 1950, when he, Bob Kuzava and Johnny Ostrowski were traded to the Washington Senators on May 31 for Al Kozar, Eddie Robinson and Ray Scarborough.

-Michaels was the sole Washington representative in the 1950 All-Star game in his old stomping grounds, Comiskey Park.
+Michaels was the sole Washington representative in the 1950 All-Star Game in his old stomping grounds, Comiskey Park.
 Pinch-hitting for pitcher Vic Raschi to lead off the third inning, he doubled, and later scored on George Kell's sacrifice fly.

 Philadelphia Athletics

 Michaels batted just .250 following the trade, and was never able to recapture his All-Star form with the Senators.
-Just shy of his two-year anniversary in Washington on May 12, 1952, he was traded to the St. Louis Browns for Lou Sleater and Fred Marsh.
+Just shy of his second anniversary in Washington on May 12, 1952, he was traded to the St. Louis Browns for Lou Sleater and Fred Marsh.
 With Bobby Young manning second base, the Browns shifted Michaels to third.
 The experiment didn't work, as he committed twelve errors at his new position.
 His tenure on St. Louis lasted just 55 games before he was placed on waivers, and claimed by the Philadelphia Athletics.

 Reunited with manager Jimmy Dykes, under whom Michaels had come up with the White Sox, Michaels returned to second base.
 He clubbed a career-best twelve home runs in 1953, not enough to prevent the A's from a 95-loss seventh-place finish.
 After Dykes was unceremonially dismissed at the close of the season, Michaels' contract was sold back to the White Sox.